Red Hat Update Infrastructure Life Cycle

 |Asynchronous bug-fix errata3||Yes||No|

-- Version 1 is only supported during Production 1; there will be no Production 2 support.
+- Version 1 is only supported during Full Support; there will be no Maintenance Support.
 Version 2 follows the five-year life cycle.

 - Full details of support services are provided as part of the subscription agreement.